AKNL7/AKNL7/README.md

 - 🔭 I’m currently in a traning at Garage404

-- 🌱 I’m currently learning php, mySql and Symfony
+- :desktop_computer: I’m currently learning php, mySql and Symfony

 - 🤔 I’m looking for any advices about web development